 Many who travel to Brazil probably don’t realize how weak the country’s cybercrime punishments are.
 NPR did an extensive study on this late last year and showed many cybercriminals don’t even get caught.
 When they do, they frequently only face house arrests or small fines.

 As a result, it’s giving a free-for-all to criminals during the Olympics as a major nefarious business opportunity.
 Internet service providers there could end up with serious repercussions, especially with users.
 Public Wi-Fi systems are especially vulnerable to tourists while transiting private data.

 Despite our focus on Brazil for the Olympics, it’s worth remembering that cybercrime is a worldwide problem, and growing.
 All network providers have to become aware of these threats, especially if they become a global service.

-Learn about our AbuseHQ platform to help ISPs and hosting providers worldwide fight cyber crime and all network abuse by signing up for a 30-Day Free Trial of AbuseHQ!
+Learn about our AbuseHQ platform to help ISPs and hosting providers worldwide fight cybercrime and all network abuse by arranging a trial of AbuseHQ.